Bobby Dillon: Early life

 Bobby Dan Dillon was born on February 23, 1930, in Pendleton, Texas, one of five children of Clyde and Ruby Dillon.
 His family moved to Temple, Texas, where he grew up and his father was employed as a police officer.

 As a child, a series of eye injuries led to the removal of Dillon's left eye.
 At the age of five or six, Dillon got a small piece of metal in his left eye, which caused a cataract to grow; Dillon had surgery to remove the cataract.
 Then, when Dillon was nine years old, he was hit in the face with a board, causing damage to the white of his eye which ultimately led to the deterioration of his left eye and prevented his eye from dilating.
 At the age of ten, Dillon had his left eye removed, and it was replaced with a glass eye.
 Dillon said of his missing eye: "I don't remember seeing out of that eye, so maybe that has something to do with it.
 If it gives me any trouble, I'm not aware of it, because I've never known anything else."
 According to one story, during a game in his professional career, Dillon's glass eye fell out onto the field.
 As he picked it up, a referee joked to Dillon, "What would you do if you lost your other eye?"
 Dillon responded, "I'd be a referee."

 He attended Temple High School, where he played football from 1945 to 1947.
 In his senior season, Dillon led Temple to a 6-2-1 record, losing in the 10AA district title game to the eventual state champions, Waco High School.
 Dillon earned a football scholarship from the University of Texas at Austin.
 In an interview, Dillon revealed that contingent upon receiving the scholarship from Texas, the university had required that Dillon's father sign a waiver, indicating that if Dillon suffered another eye injury while playing football, the family would not hold Texas responsible; Dillon's father signed the waiver.

+He was named to the Texas High School Sports Hall of Fame in 2001.